How To Merge And Center On Google Sheets

 Why Merge and Center Cells?

 Merging cells allows you to combine multiple cells into one cell, which can be useful for creating headers or titles that span across multiple columns.
 Centering cells, on the other hand, helps to align the content of a cell to the center, making it easier to read and understand.
-(See Also: How To Convert Google Form Into Excel Sheet)
+(See Also: How To Add Average Formula In Google Sheets)

 How to Merge Cells in Google Sheets